 Dreaming and planning for early retirement began in my 20s.
 The goal was to retire at 45, but due to strong stock market returns I was able to leave my job at 43 two years ahead of schedule.

-For privacy reasons, I won’t go into many financial details on my blog, but my early retirement strategy consisted of seeking well-paid employment as a software engineer and saving up to 50 percent of my gross income.
+For privacy reasons, I won’t go into financial details.
+My early retirement strategy generally consisted of seeking well-paid employment as a software engineer and saving up to 50 percent of gross income.

 In the accumulation phase of retirement, I invested my savings in low-cost index funds with Vanguard and Fidelity, with the intent of matching market returns rather than beating them.